Lakshmanwadhwani/PF3D7-analysis.wadhwani.github.io/README.md

 ![NCBI nucleotide](word pad image.png)

-Now we have some data to work with! :smiley: :smiley: :smiley
+Now we have some data to work with! :smiley: :smiley: :smiley: